As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 Located in the heart of the Sentinel Range in western Antarctica, the continent’s second-highest peak rises 4,852 metres (15,919 feet) above sea level.

-Sitting just 13 kilometres (8 miles) northwest of the Vinson massif, Mount Tyree is about 40 metres (130 feet) shorter than the continent’s highest point but considered to be far more technically, physically and mentally challenging.
+Sitting just 13 kilometres (8 miles) northwest of the Vinson massif, the continent's highest peak, Mount Tyree is about 40 metres (130 feet) shorter but considered to be far more technically, physically and mentally challenging.

 Despite the difficulty, the climbers who have successfully made the trip describe it as one of the most scenic on the continent, with spectacular views over the Sentinel Range and toward continental West Antarctica.

 Challenges of climbing Mount Tyree